oracle/cloud-native-devops-workshop/jcs-devops/JCSPipelineStackManager300.md

     ![](images/300/Picture300-62.png)

-- Once the request has loaded, select the **Changed FIels** tab.
+- Once the request has loaded, select the **Changed Files** tab.
 "Lisa" will now the opportunity to review the changes in the branch, make comments, request more information, etc. before Approving, Rejecting or Merging the Branch.

     ![](images/300/Picture300-63.png)